Screen burn-in

-Screen burn-in, image burn-in, ghost image, or shadow image, is a permanent discoloration of areas on an electronic display such as a cathode ray tube (CRT) in an old computer monitor or television set.
+Screen burn-in, image burn-in, ghost image, or shadow image, is a permanent discoloration of areas on an electronic visual display such as a cathode-ray tube (CRT) in an older computer monitor or television set.
 It is caused by cumulative non-uniform use of the screen.

 Newer liquid-crystal displays (LCDs) may suffer from a phenomenon called image persistence instead, which is not permanent.

 One way to combat screen burn-in was the use of screensavers, which would move an image around to ensure that no one area of the screen remained illuminated for too long.

 Causes

-With phosphor-based electronic displays (for example CRT-type computer monitors, oscilloscope screens or plasma displays), non-uniform use of specific areas, such as prolonged display of non-moving images (text or graphics), repetitive contents in gaming graphics, or certain broadcasts with tickers and flags, can create a permanent ghost-like image of these objects or otherwise degrade image quality.
-This is because the phosphor compounds which emit light to produce images lose their luminance with use.
+With phosphor-based electronic visual displays (i.e. CRT-type computer monitors, oscilloscope screens, and plasma displays), non-uniform use of specific areas, such as prolonged display of non-moving images (text or graphics), repetitive contents in gaming graphics, or certain broadcasts with tickers and flags, can create a permanent ghost-like image of these objects or otherwise degrade image quality.
+This is because the phosphor compounds that emit light to produce images lose their luminance with use.
 This wear results in uneven light output over time, and in severe cases can create a ghost image of previous content.
 Even if ghost images are not recognizable, the effects of screen burn are an immediate and continual degradation of image quality.

-The length of time required for noticeable screen burn to develop varies due to many factors, ranging from the quality of the phosphors employed, to the degree of non-uniformity of sub-pixel use.
-It can take as little as a few weeks for noticeable ghosting to set in, especially if the screen displays a certain image (example: a menu bar at the top or bottom of the screen) constantly and displays it continually over time.
-In the rare case when horizontal or vertical deflection circuits fail, all output energy is concentrated to a vertical or horizontal line on the display which causes almost instant screen burn.
+The length of time required for noticeable screen burn to develop varies due to many factors, ranging from the quality of the phosphors employed to the degree of non-uniformity of subpixel use.
+It can take as little as a few weeks for noticeable ghosting to set in, especially if the screen displays a certain image constantly and displays it continually over time, such as a menu bar at the top or bottom of the screen.
+In the rare case when horizontal or vertical deflection circuits fail, all output energy is concentrated to a vertical or horizontal line on the display, which causes almost instant screen burn.